timstudd/fontawesome-selector.js/README.md

 Options
 -------

-stylesheet: A string with name (can be partial) of stylesheet, default: 'font-awesome.'
+stylesheet: A string with the name (can be partial) of the Font Awesome stylesheet, default: 'font-awesome.'

 targets: An array of elements or query selectors to update with changes, default: [this]